 - Mechanical aptitude: This test measures mechanical reasoning ability, including understanding mechanical problems, comprehending physical principles and estimating movement of objects.
 This ability may be used for technical positions such as engineers, production workers and designers.

 Saville Asssessment publish one of the most valid personality questionnaires on the market, the Saville Wave ®.
 Their personality questionnaires assess personality and behavioural preferences in the workplace, and they build a profile based on the data self-reported by the candidate.
 There are no right or wrong answers with these tests; they are simply a reflection of the candidate’s personality in the work place.
 Research has demonstrated that Saville Assessment Wave ® questionnaires are powerful predictors of a wide variety of performance and behaviour at work.

 Saville questionnaires include:

 - Wave ® Professional Styles: This 40 minute personality questionnaire gives an in-depth assessment of candidates' personality in the work place, providing a detailed report based on that profile, including strengths, areas for development and recommended culture-orientation fit.

 - Wave ® Focus Styles: The Focus styles is a shorter, 13 minute questionnaire, featuring the same questions as the professional styles, with the same objectives but with less questionnaire items.

 Preparing for Saville Assessment psychometric tests

-For psychometric tests generally, AssessmentDay offers numerous verbal, numerical and inductive reasoning practice tests to help candidates familiarise themselves with the type of tests employers use.
+For psychometric tests generally, AssessmentDay offers numerous numerical, verbal and inductive reasoning tests practice tests to help candidates familiarise themselves with the type of tests employers use.
 AssessmentDay allows you to practise tests and exercises, which will help you to perform your best in your ability test.

 You may also be interested in these popular tests sections.